bharel/bdict/README.md

 `dict_` can be a dict or an iterable of (key, value) pairs and will be used to initialize `BDict`.

-`strong` defaults to None and configures whether BDict stores a strong reference to the instance. `False` will cause bdict to use only weak references but not work when the original instance dissapears. `True` forces a strong reference but might cause a cyclic reference if `autocache` is used.
+`strong` defaults to None and configures whether BDict stores a strong reference to the instance. `False` will cause bdict to use only weak references but not work when the original instance disappears. `True` forces a strong reference but might cause a cyclic reference if `autocache` is used.
 By default (recommended), BDict will attempt to use a weak reference and if it fails to bind the cache (due to the instance having `__slots__` or `autocache=False`) it will use a strong reference.